mr-akiio/trs-alignment/README.md

 This project is trying to align traces by using peak-based alignment and correlation-based alignment.

 To run this project you need to install trsfile, matplotlib and numpy.
-Use `pip` to download it using python.
+You can use `pip` to download it.

 Each python file will create new file with changed traces, with appropiate naming (usualy as +file_name).
 On the beggining of each python file, there are some global variables you can change.
 To see the traces use `visualize.py`.